emrp/emrp2018_Moers_Trashbins/from_sensor_to_ttn.md

 `esp_sleep_enable_timer_wakeup()`

 Before putting the microcontroller to sleep, all external peripherals (OLED display, LoRa module, VL53L0X) have to be also put into sleep mode.
 This is done via the `turnOffPeripherals()` function.
-Note that within this function, `rtc_gpio_hold_en(L0X_SHUTDOWN)` holds the value of the XSHUT pin on the VL53L0X sensor (connected to GPIO pin 13 on the Helec board) to keep the sensor on STANDBY mode even when the microcontroller has been put to sleep.
+Note that within this function, `rtc_gpio_hold_en(L0X_SHUTDOWN)` holds the value of the XSHUT pin on the VL53L0X sensor (connected to GPIO pin 13 on the Heltec board) to keep the sensor on STANDBY mode even when the microcontroller has been put to sleep.

 The microcontroller is put into sleep mode by calling `esp_light_sleep_start()`.
 Both `turnOffPeripherals()` and `esp_light_sleep_start()` are called inside the `onEvent()` function.
 The `onEvent()` function is the event handler of the LMIC routine, which handles LoRaWan events.